-While in the United States the most popular tequila cocktail is undoubtedbly the margarita, south of the border it's this easier-to-make grapefruit soda-and-tequila cocktail: the Paloma.
+While in the United States the most popular tequila cocktail is undoubtedly the margarita, south of the border it's this easier-to-make grapefruit soda-and-tequila cocktail: the Paloma.

-There are multiple claims as to who invented the Paloma cocktail, but the most probable siutation is that as soda got more popular people used it as a mixer for alcohol and evenutally grapefuit soda and tequila met in a glass.
-Regarless it is -- sin duda -- the cocktail we've encountered most as we've traveled around Mexico.
-It's pretty much available at any restaurant or bar -- even if you don't see it on the menu they can ususally still make it for you!
+There are multiple claims as to who invented the Paloma cocktail, but the most probable situation is that as soda got more popular people used it as a mixer for alcohol, and eventually grapefruit soda and tequila met in a glass.
+Regardless it is -- sin duda -- the cocktail we've encountered most as we've traveled around Mexico.
+It's pretty much available at any restaurant or bar -- even if you don't see it on the menu they can usually still make it for you!

 Okay, time to get down to details!

-First, don't skip the lime juice and salt because they take it from being a glass of tequila cut with soda to an actual cocktail -- those two simple additions make it more balanced so it's not too sweet or boozy.
+Don't Skip The Salt: First, don't forget the lime juice and salt because they take it from being a glass of tequila cut with soda to an actual cocktail -- those two simple additions make it more balanced so it's not too sweet or boozy.
 And, we fully believe that even the fiercest of hot salsas are tamed when you take a sip of a Paloma so we almost always order the cocktail when we're going for a particularly spicy meal.

-As for the grapefruit soda, the main go-to in Mexico is Squirt.
-But you could use any grapefruit soda you can find be it Squirt, Fresca, grapefruit flavored Jarritos, a Ruby Red grapefruit soda or even an Italian soda.
+Choose Your Grapefruit Flavor: As for the grapefruit soda, the main go-to in Mexico is Squirt.
+But you could use any grapefruit soda you can find be it Squirt, Fresca, grapefruit-flavored Jarritos, a Ruby Red grapefruit soda, an Italian soda, or even freshly-squeezed ruby red grapefruit juice.
 Just know that grapefruit soda varies widely with some being more sour others really sweet and others still barely effervescent.
 All the more reason to find your favorite one and alter the recipe to your preferences.